ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/Mercury-Heliox.md

 It appears to me as though the setpoint is never set back to the previous value in the LabVIEW code.
 There is a lot of code relating to this, but it is all disabled.

 Under IBEX we currently only allow manual regenerations.
 The same conditions as above are displayed on an indicator on the IBEX OPI, but no action is taken.
 This is because the scientists don't trust the current regeneration conditions and so they have not been hooked up.
-We would need to book lots of time with the heliox to try and work out a better set of detection conditions if this logic were to be used in future.
+We would need to book lots of time with the Heliox to try and work out a better set of detection conditions if this logic were to be used in future.

 ## LabVIEW driver oddities